 Privacy and Security

-"Information about your computer or device, including browser type and settings, IP address and traffic data relating to your Internet connection."
+Information about your computer or device, including browser type and settings, IP address and traffic data relating to your Internet connection.

 In violation of any applicable laws or regulations, or to promote the violation of any applicable laws or regulations.
-To upload, post, or otherwise transmit content which You do not have a right to or which would otherwise infringe the intellectual property rights of any party.
+To upload, post, or otherwise transmit content which you do not have a right to or which would otherwise infringe the intellectual property rights of any party.
 In a manner that infringes or violates any privacy, intellectual property, confidentiality, or contractual or other rights.